DasIschBims/pom-pom/README.md

 3. **Limited Liability:** While I take precautions to maintain the bot's security, please be aware that I am not responsible for any damage that may occur when the bot is hosted by malicious actors or similar entities.
 Additionally, I am not liable for any other types of damage that may arise from the use of this software.

+4. **Data Deletion:** If you wish to delete your data, just run the command ``/unsetdata``.
+This will delete all data associated with your Discord account from the database.

 By using the bot, you acknowledge and accept the terms mentioned above.